SourceDiver42/plyoung.github.io/pages/vinoma/vinoma-actions.md

 ### Script ###

 Is used to invoke a function in one of your scripts.
 The script must be on the `CustomScripts` object in the `Assets/projectData/vinoma/MainScene` Unity scene.
+You may also enter the name of a variable here by adding "@" in front of the name to indicate that you are passing the name of a variable which' value will contain the name of a function.
+Ex "@variable-name".

 ### Switch ###